supposedly/joffrey/README.md

     `cli.group_name_here = Group(*, required=False, AND=_Null, OR=_Null, XOR=_Null)`
     *See identical args of `flag` and `clump`.*

-    If the R-value is not an `kizbra.Group` instance, the setattr call will go through normally.
+    If the R-value is not an `jeffrey.Group` instance, the setattr call will go through normally.

     After the creation of a group, its methods such as `clump` (for internal clumping) can be accessed as `@cli.group_name_here.clump()`;
     others are `arg`, `flag`, and `command`.